zio/zio/docs/reference/stream/zstream/operations.md

 ## Cross Product

-ZIO stream has `ZStram#cross` and its variants to compute _Cartesian Product_ of two streams:
+ZIO stream has `ZStream#cross` and its variants to compute _Cartesian Product_ of two streams:

 ```scala mdoc:silent:nest
 val first = ZStream(1, 2, 3)